Preeclampsia and High Blood Pressure During Pregnancy

 Sudden weight gain

 An increase in your weight of more than 2 pounds in a week or 6 pounds in a month will ring alarm bells.
-If your weight is increasing at that sort of rate, don’t diet or try to lose the weight.
-Tell the experts at your prenatal, it is important that they know and let the nurse or doctor judge whether you are likely to have preeclampsia.
+If your weight is increasing at that sort of rate, don’t try to diet or lose weight – just mention it at your prenatal appointment so your doctor or nurse can evaluate what’s happening.

 Headaches